ADF Logo

 • In Oregon, a Court ruled to let a mother of five move forward with the adoption process after her application was originally denied because of her faith.

 Nick and Audrey Jones are a Christian couple in the Commonwealth.
 They have been licensed foster parents since 2023 and reside in Worcester County, Massachusetts.
-In addition to having two of their own kids, Nick and Audrey have provided foster care to seven children over the last two years, including their only current placement, a 17-month-old girl who has practically lived with the family her whole life.
+In addition to having two of their own kids, Nick and Audrey have provided foster care to seven children over the last two years, including their only current placement, an under-two-year-old girl who has practically lived with the family her whole life.

 In 2025, Nick and Audrey received the new Foster Parent Agreement for the first time as part of their annual license review.
 After reading about some of these new DCF policies, the Christian couple ultimately decided it could not sign the agreement and notified the DCF as such.
 In response, Nick and Audrey were told that continuing their license “won’t work” and were also told that there were no exemptions from signing the agreement form.